-I stepped into the road trying to keep my balance.
+I stepped into the road, trying to keep my balance.
 HONK!
 HONK!!
 I jumped back onto the sidewalk, scared out of my mind.
 I quickly turned my head and saw a big bus.
 Damn, that was close.
 I nearly ended my life by jogging in front of a moving bus.
 What a stupid risk.
 I waved at the bus driver.
 My way of thanking him for not sending me to my maker.
 It was March of last year.
-I was out for my Saturday morning run, and I was not paying attention.
-Hardly the relaxing run that I enjoy every weekend.
+I was out for my Saturday morning run and was not paying attention.
+It is hardly the relaxing run that I enjoy every weekend.

 Running is one of my passions.
 It helps me in many ways.
-First, running on a regular basis is a weight control measure.
+First, running regularly is a weight control measure.
 Second, running keeps me sane.
 I go for a run whenever I am dealing with darkness.
-Third, running enables me to still be an athlete.
-I am too old for playing almost all sports.
+Third, running still enables me to be an athlete.
+I am too old to play almost all sports.
 I stopped playing soccer a few years ago due to injuries.
-Doubtful that I will ever play again.
+It is doubtful that I will ever play again.
 For all these reasons, running is worth the risk.

 Why I wrote this billboard

-I wrote this billboard as a reminder that I need to pay attention to risk in my life.
-All of us do.
+I wrote this billboard as a reminder that I need to pay attention to risk in my life—all of us do.
 A simple lapse in judgment can lead to disaster.
 Running out in front of a moving bus was stupid.
-I did not look before stepping into the road.
+I did not look before stepping onto the road.
 A child knows that you always look before you cross a road.
-I forgot and it almost cost me dearly.
+I forgot, and it almost cost me dearly.
 Thank God the bus driver was paying attention.
 Otherwise, it would have been lights out for me.

 Life is never risk-free

 Every day in my life includes risk.
 You face risks.
 Everyone faces risks.
 Life is never risk-free.
-We all face risks on a daily basis.
-All you have to do is get out on the road, and you are dealing with risk in all directions.
-The question is not whether or not you will face risk, but rather what you will do about it.
-Will you rise up and deal with the risk you face, or will you shrink down and hide.
+We all face risks daily.
+All you have to do is get out on the road and deal with risk in all directions.
+The question is not whether or not you will face risk but rather what you will do about it.
+Will you rise and deal with the risk you face, or will you shrink down and hide?
 This blog is not about whether or not you are willing to deal with the risk in your life.
 Instead, it focuses on how you manage personal risk.
 The bottom line is don’t be stupid when it comes to risk.
 It is okay to be bold.
 It is another thing to be foolish.
 Don’t be a fool.

 The wise are cautious and avoid danger; fools plunge ahead with reckless confidence.